0xck/jsonlogfmt/README.md

 **Note.**

 Maybe you have a question: why would you not use JSON map for structure of JSON message and remap for defining Logger keys that has to be changed?
-E. g.
+E.g.:
 ```python
 JSONMAP = {
   'Time':'',